-(1) Describe the source of runoff (including stormwater) and method of collection and disposal if any (include quantities, if known).
+Describe the source of runoff (including stormwater) and method of collection and disposal if any (include quantities, if known).
 Where will this water flow?
 Will this water flow into other waters?
 If so, describe.

-The source of runoff from this site after completion of the subdivision will be from the constructed elements of the subdivision including but not limited to homes, streets, sidewalks, driveways, lawns, open spaces, etc. The intent is to convey stormwater to large tract ponds to treat and discharge the treated stormwater as required by the SRSM to the underlying soils via retention ponds and discharge via infiltration and evaporation.
-It should be noted that some minor basin modifications to this site that will positively affect the downstream properties will occur as street and home construction intercept upslope water due to rainfall on roadways and be carried to stormwater facilities, it should be expected that while generally stormwater will be intercepted, the project does retain the right to discharge the rate and volume of stormwater as calculated in the pre-developed condition and as contemplated in previous easement to the Westwood Hills 2nd Addition PUD via recorded easements, only if required.
+The source of runoff from this site after completion of the plat will be from the constructed elements of the plat including but not limited to homes, streets, sidewalks, driveways, lawns open spaces, etc. The intent is to convey stormwater to catchments or pond areas to treat and discharge the treated stormwater as required by the SRSM to the underlying soils, via swales, ponds, drywells, retention and/or detention ponds, galleries, etc. It should be expected that pre-developed flows will continue to be discharged in the manner that they exist today to downstream properties.
+It should be noted that some minor basin modifications to this site that will positively affect the downstream properties will occur as street and home construction intercept upslope water due to rainfall on roadways and be carried to stormwater facilities, it should be expected that generally stormwater will be intercepted, the project does retain the right to discharge the rate and volume of stormwater as calculated in the pre-developed condition, if need be.

 - (2) Could waste materials enter ground or surface waters?
 If so, generally describe.
 No, stormwater treatment is required pursuant to the SRSM.
 All future runoff will be treated in the catchment area before discharge.
 Waste generated on site will be discharged via public sewer. - (3) Does the proposal alter or otherwise affect drainage patterns in the vicinity of the site?
 If so, describe.